nicholasmanzella/QuEP/README.md

 #### Theses
 For more information on this project, you can read our senior thesises here:

-Nick Manzella (Stony Brook University, 2022): [Development of methods for modelingthe interactions of plasma wakefieldswith a realistic 3D electron probe](https://1drv.ms/b/s!AkeL_dqkZf-PieYi7_ddYZSPNQklPg?e=ayKaUf)
+Nick Manzella (Stony Brook University, 2022): [Development of methods for modeling the interactions of plasma wakefields with a realistic 3D electron probe](https://1drv.ms/b/s!AkeL_dqkZf-PieYi7_ddYZSPNQklPg?e=ayKaUf)

 Marisa Petrusky (Stony Brook University, 2021): [Picturing Plasma: Studying the Simulated Transverse Probing of Laser Wakefield Accelerators](https://www.researchgate.net/publication/351853356_Picturing_Plasma_Studying_the_Simulated_Transverse_Probing_of_Laser_Wakefield_Accelerators)